chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ### 1.4 Documentation

-`TODO: Known gap, to be complete early Jan`
+`TODO: Known gap, to be complete early Jan` {>> Glad to help on this section once you start thinking about how you want to set documentation requirements <<}

 ### 1.5 Registration

-`TODO: Known gap, to be complete early Jan`
+`TODO: Known gap, to be complete early Jan` {>> Glad to help on this section once you start thinking about how you want to set registration requirements <<}

 ## 2. Optional features